 - Durable and easy-to-maintain unit

-- Induction motor is water cooled to enhance its longevity
+- The induction motor is water cooled to enhance its longevity

 - This unit is too heavy; it weighs 32 pounds